apache/incubator-heron/website/content/docs/operators/deployment/schedulers/kubernetes-helm.md

 ## Requirements

-In order to install Heron on Kubernetes using Helm, you'll need to have:

-* An existing Kubernetes cluster on one of the available [platforms](#specifying-a-platform)
+In order to install Heron on Kubernetes using Helm, you'll need to have an existing Kubernetes cluster on one of the supported [platforms](#specifying-a-platform) (which includes [bare metal](#bare-metal) installations).

 ## Installing the Helm client